 Running License Checks

-Use the Artifactory Pro License Control feature to discover and handle third party dependency licensing issues as part of the build.
+If you are using Artifactory Pro, you can benefit from the License Control feature to discover and handle third party dependency licensing issues as part of the build.

 Attaching Searchable Parameters to Build-Info and to Published Artifacts